noiseprotocol/noise_spec/noise.md

  * (Optional) Pre-shared symmetric key

- * A pattern
+ * A pattern of descriptors

 First `InitializeSession()` is called.

-Then if no pre-shared key is present, `MixKey(0, name)` is called.
+If no pre-shared key is present, `MixKey(0, name)` is called.
 If a pre-shared key is present, `MixKey(1, name)` is called, followed by `MixKey(0, preshared_key)`.

-If the party has a static key pair, then `SetStaticKeyPair()` is called to set it into the session.
+If the party has a static key pair, then `SetStaticKeyPair(static)` is called.

 Next any pre-messages in the pattern are processed.
 This has no effect except performing more `MixHash()` calls based on the party's pre-knowledge.